 How Will a Top Model And Talent Agency Contact Me?

 A few weeks after I submitted Aiden to Zuri Model and Talent, I got this email below from them.
 All I had to do was send over the required documentation and that was it.

 They didn’t request to meet him in person.
 However, some agencies may require that so don’t be alarmed if you have to meet in person or not.
 Every agency does things differently.

 It is also important to note that sometimes you may not get an email, and sometimes you may get a rejection email.

 However, don’t give up, give it a few months and try again especially as industry needs change.
 Also, don’t forget that you can submit your child for modeling and acting jobs without an agent.

 Other Ways To Get Your Child A Model And Talent Agent

 If you happen to be in the Los Angeles area, you can always attend an Agent Manager Showcase.
-At this showcase, you’ll have to pay a small fee, usually around $79 to meet with agents and managers and showcase your skills.
+At this showcase, you’ll have to pay a small fee, usually around $79 to meet with agents and managers (and maybe even casting directors) and showcase your skills.

 This is the only time meeting with top talent agencies will cost you money in advance.

 You can find a few Talent Agent Showcases in these links below: